 Keep your market simple

-Don’t convince yourself that you want all people of all demographics to like your food truck business.
-It’s not going to happen.
-By going after “everyone”, you’ll end up with no one.
+Don’t convince yourself that you want all people of all demographics to like your business.
+By going after everyone, you end up with no one.
 Even if your style of cooking has mass appeal, your parking locations will determine who is most likely to come to your food truck.
 Identify those person’s age, income level, sex, marital status and religion.
 They are your target market whether you like it or not.
-If your concept doesn’t appeal to the people in your area, then you don’t have a feasible concept and you aren’t likely to succeed.
-Keep your demographic simple and focused.

 Keep your menu items simple

-When you have too many ingredients, and/or too many touches that need to be made to the dish after it’s ordered, before it goes out, you slow down the production of your food.
-A ticket will only go out as fast as it’s slowest dish.
-Keep your food simple and easy to produce.
+When you have too many ingredients you slow down the production of your food.
+To keep your food truck concepts simple you need to keep your food simple and easy to produce.
 Let the ingredients be the stars and don’t lose them in a mish mash of flavors.

-While this is the end of this short list, it’s not the end of the application of this fundamental philosophy of food truck concept design.
+While this is the end of this short list of ways to keep food truck concepts simple, it’s not the end of this fundamental philosophy of developing food truck concepts.
 Any time you have the opportunity to simplify your concept, take it.
 You’ll end up with something that is simpler to manage, simpler to market, and simpler to turn a profit with.